 - How often does the rent go up, and by how much?

 - Does the landlord ask for a security deposit or a move-in fee?
-In what circumstances can you get this deposit back?
+If it is a deposit, what are the conditions for getting it back at the end of your lease?

-- What would be the results of breaking the lease early?
+- What would be the fees or penalties for breaking the lease early?

 - Is there central heat and/or air conditioning, or is the unit heated by radiators?

-- What is the apartment maintenance process?
+- What is the apartment maintenance process—an online form, a number you can call, or something else?
 How are emergency repairs taken care of?
 Is the building supervisor or engineer located on-site?

 - Does the landlord have any other special policies you should be aware of?

 - Which utilities, if any, are included in the rent?
-(Water is usually included; heat is often but not always included; additional amenities like electricity, cooking gas, internet, or cable television are rarely included.)
+(Water is usually included; heat is often but not always included; additional utilities and services like electricity, cooking gas, internet, or cable television are rarely included.)

 - Will the utilities be handled by the manager or landlord, or do you need to re-apply?
 Most renters will need to establish their own electricity accounts, and often natural gas as well; you can also choose to sign up for internet or cable services.